e-mergo/mx-emergo-actions-dropdown-menu/README.md

 ## Changelog

+#### 1.7.0 - 20250304

+-   Added the _Render mode_ attribute for selecting whether the root trigger element should be rendered as a button or a link.
+-   Added the _Menu class_ attribute for setting the dropdown menu class name.

 #### 1.6.0 - 20241028

 -   Added the _Boolean_ menu item type.
 This type defines a single menu item based on a boolean attribute.